Nearly everyone — from search and social media — exits your blog within 20 seconds. No one reads your content, much less share them.

-- Why are you writing the content?
-What do you want it to achieve for your readers and your business?
+- What do you want the content to do for both your readers and business?

-- Who? — people who have recently injured their arm
+- Who? — athletes who were recently injured

-- Why? (reader-perspective) — To help recently injured athletes prevent further aggravation and alleviate the pain.
+- Why? (reader-perspective) — To help recently injured athletes prevent further aggravation, alleviate the pain, and fully recover.

-- Why? (business-perspective) — To get recently injured athletes to return to your website (e.g. ask them to connect on social media or to sign up for the injury newsletter).
+- Why? (business-perspective) — To get recently injured athletes to return to your website and leave their contact information

 3. Be comprehensive, “steal” ideas, and leave some details out

 Last, write a comprehensive article on the topic.
-However, leave some details out.
+However, leave a few important details out.

 What about the details you’ve left out in your article?

-4. Use the left-out details to meet your business objective
+4. Use the details you’ve left out to reach your business objective

-By capturing their email address, you can continue nurturing the lead with email marketing.
+By capturing their email, you can continue nurturing the lead with email marketing.